pji/mkname/README.rst

 Names are influenced by the culture and experience of those doing the naming.
 What sounds like a plausible name to me may not sound like a plausible name to you.
-Even worse, what seems like an acceptable name to my may be offensive to you. :mod:`mkname` is sticking pieces of names together at random, it's very possible the output could have undesirable connotations in its final context.
+Even worse, what seems like an acceptable name to my may be offensive to you. `mkname` is sticking pieces of names together at random, it's very possible the output could have undesirable connotations in its final context.

 The default names database supplied with
 `mkname` is unavoidably biased by my culture, experience, and the data I could find.
-To make :mod:`mkname` more useful to more people, it also has the ability to use custom names databases you create.
+To make `mkname` more useful to more people, it also has the ability to use custom names databases you create.
 The `mkname.tools` module and the `mkname_tools` command line tool have features to help with this.